PHP 7.4 Features: Typed Properties, Arrow Functions, and More

 For most application code, you will not use WeakReference directly.
 It is primarily relevant when building caching systems, ORM implementations, or other infrastructure that needs to track objects without preventing garbage collection.

 If you are building a cache that stores computed results, weak references let you hold those results while allowing PHP to free memory when needed.
-This prevents caches from causing memory exhaustion in long-running processes.
+This prevents caches from causing memory exhaustion in long-running processes such as those running in server environments.

 Deprecated Features to Address Before PHP 8.0

 PHP 7.4 deprecated several features that were removed in PHP 8.0.
-If you are upgrading from an earlier version or planning your migration to PHP 8.0, these deprecations tell you what to fix.
+If you are upgrading from an earlier version or planning your migration to PHP 8.0, these deprecations indicate what needs fixing.

 Real Type and Functions